geoffdavis/esphome-mitsubishiheatpump/README.md

         then:
           - lambda: 'id(hp).set_remote_temperature(x);'

-  # Or you could use a HomeAssistant sensor
+  # ...or you could use a Home Assistant sensor as the source
   - platform: homeassistant
     name: "Temperature Sensor From Home Assistant"
     entity_id: sensor.temperature_sensor